 Generating a specific event for the proactive management

-Based on the pre-defined login module, the device configuration are periodically backed up.
+Based on pre-defined login modules, the device configurations are periodically backed up.
 It is also possible to back up the firmware.
-By linking to the other functions or modules you can obviously also run certain traps controlled by events.
-This is an excerpt of the various backup methods:
+By linking to the other functions or modules you can obviously also carry this out controlled by events, based on a specific trap, for example.
+Below is a list of just some of the various backup methods:

 By default, 90 different configurations are backed up periodically for each device.
 The config history function allows you to identify when which line has been changed or has been added.
-The provisioning application module also allows a resetting to any configuration.
+The provisioning module also allows a reset to any configuration.

 Checking for services

 By default, the ping is monitored to calculate the availability of a device.
 For a web server, however, mere ping monitoring is not enough; here it is necessary to also check the function of the web server.
 A device is assigned to a monitoring group; within this group the device is marked as either reachable or unreachable based on specific criteria.
 With the help of these monitoring groups a monitoring of the most commonly used services/protocols, such as: pop3, radius, smtp, dns, tacacs, has been integrated.

 A list of all VRFs on the system, including the parameters.
 Details regarding the VRF via the customer, port and device, as well as routed prefixes, are automatically detected.

 When using VTP the domains, as well as all the devices in the domain, are visible.
 You can also create groups as a VTP domain alternative and check the integrity of the VLAN names for correctness.